 The course is free, the total number is be restricted to 50.

-The delivery will be ‘Teams’ and the host will be the Acoustics Research Unit of Liverpool University.
+The delivery will be ‘Zoom’ and the host will be the Acoustics Research Unit of Liverpool University.